ome/omero-documentation/omero/sysadmins/in-place-import.rst

 Also, there is still some data duplication when :model_doc:`pyramids <omero-pyramid/>` are generated.
-We are hoping to find a work-around for this in the future.
+We are hoping to find a workaround for this in the future.

 For soft linking with :literal:`--transfer=ln_s` it has been noticed that some plate imports run rather more slowly than usual.
 Other